mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose up -d
 ```

-\* *Here we specified `docker-compose down` to force MariaDB to stop, regardless of the state since we are going to have a full syncing afterwards anyway.*
+\* *Here we specified `docker-compose down` to force MariaDB to stop, regardless of the state since we are going to have a full syncing afterward anyway.*

 The above will trigger Galera to perform an SST operation before this node is allowed to join the cluster.
 This is practically useful especially after a restoration process, where you want the joiner node to ignore what it has and follow the bootstrapped (reference) node instead.

-Depending on the database size and network, the SST operation could impact the donor (backup streaming process) and saturate the network if you have a limited bandwidth between nodes.
+Depending on the database size and network, the SST operation could impact the donor (backup streaming process) and saturate the network if you have limited bandwidth between nodes.

 ## Connecting to the MariaDB Server